Should I Get Tested?

 I was exposed and tested negative, now what?

 If you were within 6 feet of someone with COVID-19 for 15 minutes or more, then still stay in quarantine the full 14 days — even if your test is negative — because it can take that long for symptoms to show up.

 I was exposed and tested positive, now what?

-Metro Health will call you, from a 210-207-xxxx number, with questions about your exposures and to give further instructions.
+Metro Health will call you to begin your case investigation.
+The call will come from a 210-207-xxxx number and will read “SA Health Dept” on your caller ID.
+Please answer the call or return the call to help public health workers contain the virus.
+They may ask additional questions to complete the contact tracing process and the information that is shared is 100% confidential.
+They will never ask your bank account number or social security number.
+Call your close contacts to notify them of the exposure and make them aware of appropriate quarantine measures.
 Meanwhile, stay separated (in “isolation”) from other people in your household for at least 10 days, and contact your employer’s Human Resources department for other directions.
 See a medical provider if you have trouble breathing, persistent pain or pressure in the chest, trouble staying awake, or other warning signs.

 I tested positive, when can I go back to work?